Layer-aware TDNN: Speaker Recognition Using Multi-Layer Features from Pre-Trained Models: Speaker Extraction using SSL Transformers

-\subsubsection{\textbf{Attentive Statistic Pooling}}
+\subsection{Attentive Statistic Pooling}

-The self-attention mechanism has proven successful in aggregating speaker embeddings from a sequence of frame-level features\cite{okabe18_attnpool, zhu18_attnpool, desplanques20_ecapatdnn}.
-We exploit this approach in the same manner as in ECAPA-TDNN\cite{desplanques20_ecapatdnn}, which expands the concept of the weighted mean and standard deviation for channel-dependent statistics.
-Given the input $x \in \mathbb{R}^{C \times T}$, we use the attention-weighted statistics $\Tilde{\mu}, \Tilde{\sigma} \in \mathbb{R}^{C}$, and the linear transformation $W \in \mathbb{R}^{2C \times R}$ and batch normalization follow, where $C=512$ and $R=192$.
-Finally, AAM-softmax\cite{deng2019_aamsoftmax} with a scale of 30 and a margin of 0.2 is used to train the system; otherwise, we use the cosine distance to measure the similarity between two speaker embeddings.
+The self-attention mechanism has proven to be successful in aggregating speaker embeddings from a sequence of frame-level features \cite{desplanques_2020_ecapatdnn, zhu_2018_attnpool, okabe_2018_attnpool}.
+We adopt the strategy of ECAPA-TDNN \cite{desplanques_2020_ecapatdnn}, which uses the concept of the weighted mean and standard deviation for channel-dependent statistics.